-(Please note that services provided by Kelli in her private practice are completely separate from and in no way affiliated with nor connected to her current or past employment or affiliations with UHN/Toronto General Hospital, Sheena’s Place, and the University of Toronto).
+Please note that services provided by Kelli Young in her private practice are completely separate from and in no way affiliated with nor connected to her current or past employment or affiliations with UHN/Toronto General Hospital, Sheena’s Place, or University of Toronto.

 Board of Examiners in Sex Therapy and Counselling in Ontario (BESTCO) - Clinical Member and Certified Sex Therapist

 American Association for Marriage and Family Therapy (AAMFT) - Clinical Fellow, Registered Marriage and Family Therapist

 Canadian Association for Marriage and Family Therapy (CAMFT) - Registered Marriage and Family Therapist

 Ontario Association for Marriage and Family Therapy (OAMFT) - Registered Marriage and Family Therapist

 Canadian Group Psychotherapy Association (CGPA) - Full Member